 - 1/2 cup shredded Mexican blend cheese

-- In a small bowl, combine garlic salt, cumin, salt, and pepper.
+- In a small bowl, combine garlic powder, cumin, salt, and pepper.
 Rub dry ingredients onto chicken breasts.

 - Place chicken in the slow cooker.
 Cook on HIGH for 3 hours.

 - Once cooking time is complete, remove excess liquid from the crockpot.